Social Security Disability Reviews after Age 50

 How Does the Review Process Work?

-Social Security disability disability reviews are not unlike the original determination process.
+Social Security disability reviews are not unlike the original determination process.
 You’ll be asked to provide updated information about how your condition affects you, and the SSA will gather information from your medical providers.
 If the SSA determines that you are now able to work, your SSDI benefits will be terminated.
 The amount of time it takes to complete the review varies, but you can check your Social Security disability review status in your account at SSA.gov.

 If your benefits are terminated, you will have an opportunity to appeal, just as you do after a negative additional determination.